vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-and-authorization.md

 create region --name=helloWorld --type=PARTITION
 ```

-Ohhh...something went wrong!
+Ohh...something went wrong!

 ```
 Unauthorized.
 Reason : operator not authorized for DATA:MANAGE
 ```

 This is because we are still connected to the cluster as the Operator, who does not have permission to create regions.
-To create the region we must disconnect as the Operator and connect as the appDevloper.
+To create the region we must disconnect as the Operator and connect as the `appDevloper`.

 Enter the following into your gfsh terminal: